by Sherri L. Renner, J.D.

-The idea persisted and percolated.
-My vision of the service as a charitable organization matured and developed into a model that could function and even flourish without dependency on grants and donations.
-After all, such funds can be difficult to come by, and the thought that I might compete with the Legal Aid Society and similar organizations for a share of these limited available funds did not sit well with me; I decided that I would take no steps that could impair the important work they do.
+Over time my vision of the service as a charitable organization developed into a model that could function and even flourish without dependency on grants and donations.
+Such funds can be difficult to come by, and the thought that I might compete with the Legal Aid Society and similar organizations for a share of these limited available funds did not sit well with me.

 At the same time, I began coaching people who were representing themselves in court.
 I learned how to do it.
 I paid attention to their needs, to the outcomes, and to the consequences and celebrations.

 All of these things taken together have formed LawYou America.
-Now we do not merely give some advice and direction.
+Now we do not merely provide information and direction.
 We empower through education, connection, and advocacy.